MaggieShao596/The_Calorie_Step_Connection/README.md

 | 412 broccoli casserole | 40 | 6 | 9 | 194.8 | 20.0 | 6.0 | 32.0 | 22.0 | 36.0 | 3.0 | 5.0 |
 | millionaire pound cake | 120 | 7 | 7 | 878.3 | 63.0 | 326.0 | 13.0 | 20.0 | 123.0 | 39.0 | 5.0 |
 | 2000 meatloaf | 90 | 17 | 13 | 267.0 | 30.0 | 12.0 | 12.0 | 29.0 | 48.0 | 2.0 | 5.0 |

+By structuring the data in this way, we created a clean recipe-level dataset that supports exploratory analysis, missingness assessment, and hypothesis testing.
+Our research question helps us understand how calorie content, preparation effort, and recipe characteristics are related.
+This can help users choose recipes more effectively, help recipe creators understand how nutritional content connects to preparation complexity, and provide insight into how food platforms may organize or recommend recipes.

 ### Univariate Analysis